wp-plugins/maxbuttons/readme.txt

 The ultimate CSS button generator for WordPress.

 == Description ==
-This plugin allows you to quickly and easily create great-looking CSS3 buttons that can be used on any post or page in your WordPress site.
+Create great-looking CSS3 buttons that can be used on any post or page in your WordPress site.
+The easy-to-use button editor makes it a snap to generate awesome CSS buttons in very little time.

 = Highlights =